Guide to Startup Valuation in Bangalore

 Modern Valuation Methods: A Holistic Perspective

-Modern valuation methods take a more multifaceted approach, integrating short-term historical data, long-term projections, and some estimated figures to determine a startup’s value.
-They go beyond just the company’s current financial state, also considering its future growth potential.
+Modern valuation methods take a more multifaceted approach, integrating short-term historical data, long-term projections, and estimated figures to determine a startup’s value.
+They consider more than just the company’s current financial state; they also consider its future growth potential.

 Key Distinction: